 - PNG LNG Project, in its $18 billion LNG Project and subsequent $1.5 billion supplemental financing.

-The LNG Project was awarded for 2009 “Project Finance Deal of the Year” by Asian Legal Business Australasian Law Awards, “Asia Pacific Deal of the Year” by PFI, “Asia Pacific Oil & Gas Deal of the Year” by Project Finance, “Oil & Gas Team of the Year” by Chambers USA Awards of Excellence, and was the largest-ever project financing in the world.
+The LNG Project was awarded for 2009 “Project Finance Deal of the Year” by Asian Legal Business Australasian Law Awards, “Asia Pacific Deal of the Year” by PFI, “Asia Pacific Oil & Gas Deal of the Year” by Project Finance, “Oil & Gas Team of the Year” by Chambers USA Awards of Excellence, and was the largest-ever project financing as of 2012

 - SCA Property Group, in its A$472 million IPO and concurrent spin-off from Woolworths.

 This was awarded “Best IPO” for 2012 by FinanceAsia Achievement Awards.